 - Leprechaun Chase– March 10th, 10am for lasses and 5 minutes later for lads- This 10k race starts at Principal Park and goes through Gray’s Lake and Water Works Park.
 Be sure to wear green or you’re going to spend most of the race avoiding everyone trying to pinch you.
 Whoever comes in first for their respective gender’s race will get a free beer as their prize.
 Try to dress to impress since they have a Best Dressed award to compete for.

 - The Royal Mile-10am- Though this pub is an English style pub the rest of the year, on St. Patrick’s day they’ll change up their menu and serve corned beef and cabbage.
 They’ll have the Iowa Scottish Pipes and Drums perform authentic Irish bag pipe music to really get you in the Irish mood.

-- Mickey’s Irish Pub Block Party-11am-2:30am March 18th There was some issues with getting a permit to have this annual block party on Court Avenue downtown but they finally got approval.
-This event brings in an average of 10,000 people to help start the festivities of St. Patrick’s day before the Friendly Sons of St. Patrick Parade starts at noon and then continues the celebration well into the next day.
+- Annie’s Irish Pub Block Party-11am-2:30am March 18th –This event brings in an average of 10,000 people to help start the festivities of St. Patrick’s day before the Friendly Sons of St. Patrick Parade starts at noon and then continues the celebration well into the next day.
 They’ll have live entertainment and plenty of green beer to help you celebrate your Irish (even if just for the day) heritage.

 For the top free things to do in Des Moines, click here.